tbatty7/ruby-measurement-converter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple measurement converter app for metric and standard measurements.
+This app was created using Ruby on Rails with the help of AI.
+It has some automated tests.

-Things you may want to cover:
+Things to understand:

-* Ruby version
+* Ruby version 2.7.4p191

-* System dependencies
+* This is using serverside rendering

+* To start project, use this command: bin/dev
-* Configuration
+    * Go to localhost:3000

-* Database creation

-* Database initialization

-* How to run the test suite
+* To run tests, use the command: bundle exec rails test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...